All Together: Is the Netflix Movie Based on Real Life or a Book?

-When it comes to writing, Quick finds young adult literature an exciting genre with the opportunity of presenting all kinds of perspectives and an impeccable growth for the characters, much like it happens in ‘All Together Now’ with Amber.
+When it comes to writing, Quick finds young adult literature an exciting genre with the opportunity of presenting all kinds of perspectives and impeccable growth for the characters, much like it happens in ‘All Together Now’ with Amber.
 He hadn’t quite liked the idea of being a YA author, but his agent advised him to do so, citing the example of ‘Catcher in the Rye’.
 Quick considers it the best career advice he ever received.

-As for where the stories like ‘All Together Now’ come to him, he uses his own experiences and gives them a fictional twist to make it more accessible for the audience.
+As for where stories like ‘All Together Now’ come to him, he uses his own experiences and gives them a fictional twist to make them more accessible to the audience.
 He uses the term “mask of fiction” to explain how each of his works is an insight into his own psyche but has also been touched by the imaginary characters that start to own the story once they are jotted down on paper.
-‘Sorta Like A Rock Star’, like his other novels, is not autobiographical.
+‘Sorta Like A Rock Star,’ like his other novels, is not autobiographical.
 However, just like his other works, it does get the depth of mental health and dealing with trauma and grief, which he wouldn’t have talked about to anyone before he became a writer.
 “I think this is what fiction does for all of us — it allows us to work out our real-life quirks without real-life consequences.
 (Well, maybe with fewer repercussions.)
 This all happens at the subconscious level, though, so I’m not sure you can really explain or teach it,” he said.

 But where do these characters come from?
 How did he think about a young girl like Amber, with so many difficulties and challenges in her life, and yet she is bright-eyed and optimistic about everything?
 “I always start with a voice,” Quick said.
-“When I first hear the voice, I don’t know why my characters speak the way they do, just like when I meet someone for the first time I don’t know her personal backstory.
+“When I first hear the voice, I don’t know why my characters speak the way they do, just like when I meet someone for the first time, I don’t know her personal backstory.
 And so I listen to my protagonist and get to know him or her, just like I would listen to a real person.
-At some point the character will reveal him or herself through action.
+At some point, the character will reveal himself or herself through action.
 Their personal conflicts are what create said action, which, in turn, creates plot.”

 Read More: Where Was All Together Now Filmed?